joelgrimberg/goal-tracker/docs/docs/4-api-practice/3-api-testing-with-bruno.md

   - In curl: `curl -X DELETE http://localhost:3000/goal/1` (replace `1` with a valid goal ID)
   - In Bruno: Create a DELETE request to `/goal/{goalId}`
 - **Bonus:** Try deleting the same goal twice and observe the response.
+Create a test for it.

 ---